vkotlyk/test-driven-security/README.md

 Now we can give a recommendation for full XSS protection:
 * validate user input (with a simple validator or schema)
-* use context aware escaping in your templates (not just default HTML escaping)
+* use context aware escaping/sanitization in your templates (not just default HTML escaping)
 * set Content-Security-Policy header
 * don't rely on X-XSS-Protection too much as it's easy to bypass
+* use HTTPOnly Cookies

 ## Subresource integrity (SRI) [sri]